 I’ve just read an article suggesting we ditch the new years resolutions of more exercise and perfect diets.
 The article discusses that this kind of approach places way too much pressure on us, and is destined for failure.
 Potentially making us feel a bit fedup with ourselves and as a result giving up the new year’s resolutions.

 So clearly a great diet and regular exercise is the ideal, but maybe we should cut ourselves some slack.
 Try and do the best you can, for as much time as you can.
-If you don’t see changes you probably aren’t doing enough.
+If you don’t see changes you probably aren’t doing enough, and there are also supplements that help with this, such as physio omega by physiotru that is great providing the right nutrients to the body.
 You may need to seek advice from a professional – personal trainer, nutritional therapist, doctor or osteopath!

 As an osteopath I can help you with your body mechanics, the musculoskeletal bits.
 So if you’re finding you have any niggling issues, may be problems that stop you being as physically active as you would like to be.
 I might be able to help.